 Reasoning is only one of the many different things that people do.
 And it is not even the only thing we humans do that differentiates us from other animals.
-For example, human beings are the only animals that laugh, make and wear clothes, eat in restaurants where other members of our species prepare, cook, and serve us food, compose and listen to music that is produced with human-made instruments, write books and read them, torture other members of our species, watch movies, build prisons in which some humans are held for varying lengths of time, burn the dead bodies of our loved ones on a pyre or bury them in the ground and erect an engraved stone as a marker, drive in cars and fly in airplanes, pick flowers and give them to someone we like, speak through a telephone to a person who is not near enough so that we can communicate directly with the person, try people in law courts for committing certain actions that are deemed socially unacceptable, send our children to school for many years, manufacture substitutes for mother’s milk which are made with the milk produced by another mammal, live in dwellings that are artificially heated in winter and artificially cooled in summer, excavate ancient forms of converted solar energy and burn them in order to make or do various things, invent and play games and sports such as chess, poker, football, rugby, ping pong, mah jong, and basketball, study the behaviour of other organisms and communicate this information to our fellow creatures, for no other purpose than to increase our knowledge about them, and use fire to cook our food and warm ourselves.
+For example, human beings are the only animals that laugh, make and wear clothes, eat in restaurants where other members of our species cook, prepare, and serve us food, compose and listen to music that is produced with human-made instruments, write books and read them, torture other members of our species, make and watch movies, build prisons in which some humans are held for varying lengths of time, burn the dead bodies of our loved ones on a pyre or bury them in the ground and erect an engraved stone as a marker, drive in cars and fly in airplanes, pick flowers and give them to someone we like, speak through a telephone with a person who is not near enough so that we can communicate directly with the person, try people in law courts for committing certain actions that are deemed socially unacceptable and punish offenders, send our children to school for many years, manufacture substitutes for mother’s milk which are made with the milk produced by another mammal, live in dwellings that are artificially heated in winter and artificially cooled in summer, excavate ancient forms of converted solar energy and burn them in order to make or do various things, invent and play games and sports such as card games, football, rugby, ping pong, mah jong, and basketball, study the behaviour of other organisms and communicate this information to our fellow creatures, for no other purpose than to increase our knowledge about them, and use fire to cook our food and warm ourselves.

-This list of uniquely human activities which are not performed by the members of any other species could be greatly expanded.
+This list of uniquely human activities that are not performed by the members of any other species could be greatly expanded.
 Of course, many of these activities were not performed by anyone in the much simpler cultural and technological world in which Aristotle lived, and thus were not available for his consideration.
 But even so, why should the single activity of reasoning be given precedence – over all of these other uniquely human activities – as the defining characteristic that differentiates our species from all other species?
 Why, for example, could our species not be defined as the laughing animal, or the clothes-making and wearing animal, or the movie-watching, chess-playing, prison-building, criminal-trying and punishing, artificial-milk producing, fire-kindling, air-conditioning-using, gun-manufacturing, science-studying, car-driving, telephone-using, or television-watching animal?
-There are various ways to answer this question, but one answer is that we have been too busy imitating Aristotle and his countless other imitators by continuing to believe and declare, as if it were a self-evident truth which has been established merely by the very large number of people who believe and continue to repeat it, that “Human beings are rational animals.”
+There are various ways to answer this question, but one answer is that many of us non-rational animals have been too busy imitating Aristotle and his countless other imitators by continuing to believe and declare, as if it were a self-evident truth which has been established merely by the very large number of people who believe and continue to repeat it, that “human beings are rational animals.”

 What these examples illustrate is that reasoning is only one of the myriad activities that people perform during their lives.
 Moreover, it is an activity that only some of us perform some of the time.
 For the truth is that the great majority of human beings spend very little time engaged in deliberate reasoning – in performing the one, single activity that, according to Aristotle, defines our entire species and differentiates us from all other animals.

-A characteristic that is claimed to define an entire species must be possessed by every single member of that species, something that is clearly not true of our much-vaunted ability to reason.
-That this obvious falsehood has been so widely repeated is evidence, not of our rationality, but of our imitative nature, since those who spend the greatest amount of time in deliberate reasoning are those who greatly admire famous reasoning creatures like Socrates, Plato, and Aristotle, along with their legion of philosophical and intellectual imitators.
+A characteristic that is claimed to define an entire species must be possessed by every single member of that species, which is clearly not true of our much-vaunted ability to reason.
+That this obvious falsehood has been so widely repeated is evidence, not of our rationality, but of our imitative nature, since those who spend the greatest amount of time in deliberate reasoning are those who greatly admire famous reasoning animals like Socrates, Plato, and Aristotle, along with their legion of philosophical and intellectual imitators.

-Aristotle’s widely-repeated definition would have been more useful if the activity of reasoning had proved itself to be a sure guide to discovering or arriving at the truth.
+Aristotle’s widely-repeated definition would have been more useful if the activity of reasoning had proved to be a sure guide to discovering or arriving at the truth.
 But reason has shown itself to be a wayward guide that has beguiled, deceived, and misled many a devoted reasoner into a very large number of false paths and dead ends.
 Innumerable are the mistakes that have been made by the admirers of these ancient Greek philosophers, including even the most celebrated among them.
 Furthermore, it is usually not possible, solely by the criterion of reason, to determine which of two or more alternative statements is true.
-To do this, we must have recourse to the real world, and not remain confined, like a silly puppy that delights in chasing its own tail, in the imaginary and artificial logical world that is sometimes created by our too-fertile brains.
+To do this, we must have recourse to the real world, and not remain confined, like a puppy that delights in chasing its own tail, in the imaginary and artificial logical world that is sometimes created by our too-fertile brains.
 Even in Aristotle’s many writings, we find numerous examples of, not necessarily faulty reasoning, but of incorrect conclusions that are logically derived from mistaken premises or incomplete information about the world.
 This single fact – that Aristotle’s many admirers have failed to deduce from this disparity between his widely-imitated method and the results obtained by it that reason is not always the best guide to discovering the truth – clearly shows that we human beings most certainly are not rational creatures.

 The common assumption that someone who knows how to reason is less likely to make mistakes about the world in general, and about human relationships in particular, is not always justified.
 For who among us, when we are troubled or unsure about which course of action we should take, would seek the advice of a philosopher?

 Reasoning is merely an activity that is performed by some people some of the time.
-What is more, in the past, the great majority of people did not know how to reason because this is a learned skill, just as knowing how to write a language, speak Hindi, play the saxophone, grow vegetables, solve mathematical equations, fix a car, and build a house are also learned skills.
+What is more, in the past, the great majority of people did not know how to reason because this is a learned skill, just as knowing how to speak or write a particular language, play the saxophone, grow vegetables, solve mathematical equations, fix a car, and build a house are also learned skills.
 And to say otherwise, by insisting that we are indeed rational creatures, is merely to continue imitating the egregious mistake made by Aristotle and his many foolish imitating admirers.